CLIMADA-project/climada_python/doc/guide/install.rst

 Conda as Alternative to Mamba
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We experienced several issues with the default ``conda`` package manager lately.
+We experienced several issues with the Conda environment management system.
-This is likely due to the large dependency set of CLIMADA, which makes solving the environment a tedious task.
+CLIMADA requires packages from the conda-forge repository, which is incompatible to the default repository for Conda and Anaconda.
-We therefore switched to the more performant ``mamba`` and recommend using it.
+We therefore switched to Miniforge and recommend using the ``mamba`` package manager.

 .. caution::

    In theory, you could also use an `Anaconda <https://docs.anaconda.com/free/anaconda/>`_ or `Miniconda <https://docs.conda.io/projects/miniconda/en/latest/>`_ distribution and replace every ``mamba`` command in this guide with ``conda``.
    In practice, however, ``conda`` is often unable to solve an environment that ``mamba`` solves without issues in few seconds.
+   This is likely due to the default repository of Anaconda being included in the package search space.

 Error: ``operation not permitted``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^